Amor Fati (The White Lotus): Critical reviews

-Kathryn VanArendonk of Vulture wrote, "there are flashes where it's clear that a sturdier, more balanced approach to this season might have resulted in something transcendent.
+Kathryn VanArendonk of Vulture wrote, "There are flashes where it's clear that a sturdier, more balanced approach to this season might have resulted in something transcendent.
 Instead, season three of The White Lotus dawdles too long, trying to save too much of the good stuff for the end.
 Oddly, that's exactly the lesson Laurie's monologue was trying to teach and the one White Lotus fails to achieve.
 It's not about one final moment, or one spectacular achievement of surprise that no one could see coming.
-The pleasure is supposed to be in the journey".
+The pleasure is supposed to be in the journey."

 Liz Shannon Miller of Consequence wrote, "What did we learn about death, aside from the fact that it comes for even the most pure-hearted of us all?
 Nothing of note.
 There's no question that White's skill at crafting a wide range of idiosyncratic characters has been a huge factor in the show's buzz factor, as brought to life by the remarkable ensemble this season.
 But the whole experience ended up feeling more shallow than this ensemble deserved."

-The Independents Adam White wrote, "Everything remotely interesting about the Ratliffs...is mostly left to be dealt with off-camera".
+The Independents Adam White wrote, "Everything remotely interesting about the Ratliffs [...] is mostly left to be dealt with off-camera."
 He lamented that the show's murder mystery aspect took precedence over its signature character studies, "with too many death fakeouts, too many possible murderers, and more Chekhov's guns than the show knew what to do with.
 And it's ended up making people talk about The White Lotus as if it's Lost or Severance, or some other puzzle-box series riddled with easter eggs and clues that require our solving".
 He concluded, "White is a master when it comes to interpersonal dynamics and writing about our propensity for cruelty, arrogance and self-involvement.
 But after these draining eight episodes, he should avoid the mystery trap and stop there."

-Noel Murray of The New York Times wrote, "Some characters got happy endings, while some decidedly did not.
+The New York Times Noel Murray wrote, "Some characters got happy endings, while some decidedly did not.
 But there were enough twists to keep viewers guessing until the end."
 Zachary Moser of Screen Rant rated the episode 8 out of 10, calling it a "satisfying conclusion to a great season", though he called the Ratliffs' storyline "half-baked".
-Moser also singled out Coon's performance, writing that she "delivers a powerful, perfectly timed speech about how, as you grow, you have to justify your choices."
+Moser also singled out Coon's performance, writing that she "delivers a powerful, perfectly timed speech about how, as you grow, you have to justify your choices".